Small Models, Big Support: A Local LLM Framework for Educator-Centric Content Creation and Assessment with RAG and CAG: Proposed System Architecture

-As shown in Figure~\ref{fig:system-arch}, CAG is particularly leveraged for tasks like \textit{``Exercise generation''} where specific pedagogical style and structure are paramount.
-The teacher provides \textit{Context} that includes contents from specific textbook chapter(s) (parsed automatically from chapter name(s) selected from the interface), sample exercises and rubrics, style guides, learning objectives and other supporting materials through document upload.
-This context is processed by the CAG module to prime the LLM, ensuring the generated content adheres to the desired format, tone, and complexity level.
+For tasks where specific pedagogical style and structure are paramount, such as `Exercise Generation', CAG is heavily leveraged.
+The educator provides \textit{context}, such as specific textbook chapters, sample exercises, style guides, or learning objectives via document upload.
+This material is processed and injected directly into the LLM's prompt, effectively ``priming" the model to generate content that adheres to the desired format, tone, and complexity level.